rattan1398/Data-Structure-and-Algorithm-in-Javascript-Striver-s-/README.md

         const prompt = require("prompt-sync")();

 Concepts of the DSA that are included till now:
-        1. All Sorting Techniques
+        1. Patterns: There are 17 different patterns including Right traingle, Pyramids and many more...
+        2. All Sorting Techniques: Bubble, Insertion, Selection, Merge and Quick..
-        2. Array
+        3. Array
             a.
 Easy Array Concepts
             b.
 Medium Array Concepts